 Aesthetically speaking, bamboo is a very versatile material as it comes in myriad shades and grains.
 This advantage is twofold: Regardless of your existing room’s furnishing and décor, you are bound to find a shade of bamboo that compliments it beautifully.
 Secondly, because there is such a large selection of bamboo planks, you can install it in your entire house and have different looks throughout.

-Bamboo flooring is very durable so you can feel good about installing it in any area of your home, even those areas with high traffic.
+is very durable so you can feel good about installing it in any area of your home, even those areas with high traffic.
 Strand woven bamboo has a Janka hardness rating almost 3 times harder than oak – now that’s durable!
-Bamboo floors are so strong and durable most manufacturers offer at least a 25 year warranty.
+Bamboo floors are so strong and durable most manufacturers offer at least a 25-year warranty.

 Bamboo is Affordable

 Compared to traditional hardwood floors, bamboo is very affordable so it’s a great choice for those who want to live green but need to do so on a budget.
-Typically, you can get premium lengths and widths (wide planks) in bamboo flooring for $3-$5 per square foot.
+Typically, you can get premium lengths and widths (wide planks) in bamboo flooring vs $5-$10 per square foot for wood floors.

 Speaking of being on a budget, you can save an awful lot of money by installing your floors yourself.
 Bamboo is so easy to install, especially using the floating floor method, and most homeowners would be able to install floors in a room of their home over a weekend.